 Does Cades Cove have waterfalls?

-It’s a five-mile round trip hike to the falls and back.
+Yes, Laurel Falls is one of the waterfalls near Cades Cove.
+The other is Abrams Falls.
+Abrams Falls, by contrast, is a relatively short waterfall at 20 feet high.
+But it moves a massive amount of water.
+The turnoff for the trailhead is located past stop #10 on the Cades Cove Loop Road.
+It’s a five-mile round-trip hike to the falls and back.
 The hike to the falls takes a good three to four hours, so if you opt for Abrams, be sure to allow yourself plenty of time.

 Will I see bears on the Laurel Falls trail?